-2. Develop a platform (repository) of research tools, protocols and resources to interrogate the disease (e.g., biological materials, reagents, animal models, viral vectors, etc.) including descriptors of associated data, in order to accelerate ALS research and to identify gaps related to diversity, equity and inclusion representation to be prioritized for future scientific efforts.
+2. Develop a platform (repository) of research tools, protocols and resources to interrogate the disease (e.g., biological materials, reagents, animal models, antibodies, molecular constructs, viral vectors) including descriptors of associated data, in order to accelerate ALS research and to identify gaps related to diversity, equity and inclusion representation to be prioritized for future scientific efforts.

 Critical to developing potential targets for ALS is lowering the barriers to entry for researchers who may not have engaged in ALS research as well as investigators, from both industry and academia, who have research underway.
 One major opportunity is to have research tools and resources for the research community that are easily accessible at low cost.
 A lack of awareness about the tools and resources, as well as inefficient processes in place to access them, contribute to low usage across the research community.
 Another contributor is a lack of standardization of protocols and methodologies to create/collect and use research tools and resources.
-With the development of cloud-based data platforms that enable integration of diverse information and easy access worldwide, it is conceivable to centralize information on available research tools and resources, protocols for their generation, methodologies for use, associated datasets and a process to access them, ensuring availability for all researchers.
+With the development of cloud-based data platforms that enable integration of diverse information and easy access worldwide, it is conceivable to centralize information on available research tools and resources, protocols for their generation, methodologies for use, associated datasets and a process to access them, ensuring availability for all researchers and help avoid duplication of efforts.

-Formation of a committee that includes representation from academia, industry, nonprofits and government funding agencies would focus on the goals of this priority to integrate research tools and resources from diverse categories (biosamples, animal models, antibodies etc.) along with associated protocols and methodologies for their generation and use.
-Additional effort willidentify gaps in the suite of tools and resources available and compare the quality of data generated from use of research tools (especially in cases where multiple versions of the same tool are available).
+Formation of a committee that includes representation from academia, industry, nonprofits and government funding agencies and people living with ALS would focus on the goals of this priority to integrate research tools and resources from diverse categories (biosamples, animal models, antibodies etc.) along with associated protocols and methodologies for their generation and use.
+Additional effort will identify gaps in the suite of tools and resources available and compare the quality of data generated from use of research tools (especially in cases where multiple versions of the same tool are available).